 To be eligible for admission to graduate study, individuals must hold a bachelor's degree from a regionally accredited college or university and present a record of prior academic performance that indicates potential for success in graduate level studies.
 Applicants with a grade point average of 3.0 or better (on a 4.00 scale) for the final 60 semester credit hours of undergraduate and/or graduate courses and who satisfy specific departmental criteria are generally recommended for full admission.
-Applicants with a grade point average that is between 2.75 and 2.99 for the final 60 semester credit hours of undergraduate and/or graduate courses (depending on the program for which they are applying) may qualify for admission with conditions (see Admission with Conditions section below).
+However, individual programs may have other requirements for full admission.
+Baased on the recommendation from the program/department, 9 to 12 semester hours from another institution may be transferred into a Masters program.
+Applicants with a grade point average between 2.75 and 2.99 for the final 60 semester credit hours of undergraduate and/or graduate courses (depending on the program for which they are applying) may qualify for admission with conditions (see Admission with Conditions section below).